Beef Bourguignon: slow-cooked beef stew served with carrots, mushrooms, and mashed potatoes. Recipe via MonPetitFour.com

 Beef Bourguignon: A slow-cooked Burgundy meal

 The French are known for their talent and skill in their culinary creations, but perhaps one of their most loved dishes is actually one of their most simple.
-Beef bourguignon is a stew consisting of beef that has been slow-cooked in red wine, beef broth, and infused with the flavors of garlic, onion, and herbs.
+Beef bourguignon (or boeuf bourguignon) is a classic beef stew consisting of chunks of beef that have been slow-cooked in red wine, beef stock, and infused with the flavors of garlic, onion, and herbs.
+This dish is rustic, comforting, and proof that time cooking can transform simple ingredients into something extraordinary.

-I also find it really comforting to slow-cook some of my meals in a day and age where quick and speedy meals are revered.
-It’s nice to know there are some dishes that are true to culinary tradition and are worth going against trends.
+I find it really comforting to slow-cook some of my meals in a day and age where quick and speedy meals are revered.
+It’s nice to know there are some dishes that are true to culinary tradition and are worth going against trends, like beef bourguignon (or as some in the States say, beef Burgundy).

 While beef bourguignon is not a meal to be made in 30 minutes, it is certainly a meal that’s budget-friendly.
 I’ll often make this stew with a budget cut of meat, like chuck, because it can easily be transformed into tender beef with a slow-cooking process such as this.